 Install a Programmable Thermostat

-Smart thermostats aren’t just for hotels anymore — if your home doesn't have one, it's definitely time to get one.
-Programmable thermostats are virtually a must for anyone who lives in a climate with extremes in the summer and winter.
+Smart thermostats aren’t just for hotels anymore — if your home doesn’t have one, it’s definitely time to get one.
+Programmable thermostats are virtually a must-have for anyone who lives in a climate with extremes in the summer and winter.
 A programmable thermostat enhances HVAC efficiency by enabling you to get your climate system to reach optimal temperatures for a minimal cost.
-It will allow you to turn the temperature down in the winter, and up in the summer when you're not home, yet have your home at the right temperature when you return.
+It will allow you to turn the temperature down in the winter, and up in the summer when you’re not home, yet have your home at the right temperature when you return.
 Once the thermostat is programmed, it will automatically alter the temperature, according to your setting.
 Smart thermostats can monitor and respond to fluctuations in room occupancy, which is especially helpful if you have an AirBnB guest room and don’t want to have to manually reprogram the thermostat every time a guest leaves.

 Install New Doors and Windows